shtoystack/docker-guacamole/README.md

 ### Report an issue with the image

-Have a look at the [Github repo](https://github.com/abesnier/docker-guacamole), and the [Issues](https://github.com/abesnier/docker-guacamole/issues) page.
+Have a look at the [GitHub repo](https://GitHub.com/abesnier/docker-guacamole), and the [Issues](https://GitHub.com/abesnier/docker-guacamole/issues) page.

 ### Official support pages

-If you believe the issue is with Guacamole and not the docker image, have a lok at the [mailing list](https://lists.apache.org/list.html?user@guacamole.apache.org) for general support, and if you believe there is a bug, use the [bug tracker](https://issues.apache.org/jira/projects/GUACAMOLE/summary) to report it.
+If you believe the issue is with Guacamole and not the docker image, have a look at the [mailing list](https://lists.apache.org/list.html?user@guacamole.apache.org) for general support, and if you believe there is a bug, use the [bug tracker](https://issues.apache.org/jira/projects/GUACAMOLE/summary) to report it.

 And of course, don't forget to look at the [official documentation](https://guacamole.apache.org/doc/gug).